 What is a Charge-Off?

 A charge-off is an accounting term used when a creditor determines a debt is unlikely to be repaid and writes it off as a loss on their financial records.
 This typically occurs after 120 to 180 days (four to six months) of missed payments.
-A charge-off does not mean the debt is forgiven or canceled ,you remain legally responsible for repaying the full amount.
+A charge-off does not mean the debt is forgiven or canceled – you remain legally responsible for repaying the full amount.

-Want Help From The Law Firm Solely Focused on Solar Panel Lawsuits?
+Want Help From the Law Firm Focused on Consumer Bankruptcy and Solar Lawsuits?

 Click below and complete the form to learn more.